Learning Outcomes vs Success Outcomes

 • Aligning to Watermark Course Evaluation & Surveys product

-Success outcomes are not currently part of the Smart Connection functionality accessed through Program Reviews.
+Success outcomes are not part of the Smart Connection functionality accessed through Program Reviews.

 Action types available for success outcomes include: